grabbeh/fennec/README.md

 To get a copy of the code on your system just `git clone https://github.com/grabbeh/fennec` and then in the home directory `npm install` to install the dependencies.
 Once the importing process has been completed, you can `node app` in the home directory and go to `http://localhost:2002` where you will be asked to create an account (this should be an admin account).
 From that point, you will be taken to `/select-portfolio` where you can surprisingly, select your portfolio for viewing.

-To actually import trade marks you should create an account, then go to `/upload` to upload an .xlxs spreadsheet.
+To import trade marks you should create an account, then go to `/upload` to upload an .xlxs spreadsheet.
 This requires the columns to be in the following order at this moment in time so you should amend your portfolio as necessary (column headers don't actually matter, only the order):

     Country | Mark | Classes | Filing Date | App.
 No. | Reg.
 Date | Reg.
 No. | Status | Expiry Date